The Problem With Debris

 Let’s focus on the problematic effects debris can have on your infrastructure.

-• It can increase costs and reduce overall efficiencies throughout the system.
+• Increase costs and reduce overall efficiencies throughout the system.

-• It can cause abnormal wear and tear on system components — including pumps and other mechanical components.
+• Cause abnormal wear and tear on system components, including pumps and other mechanical components.

 Generally speaking, debris can greatly impact efficiencies of mechanical and biological systems.